serafin-labs/serafin/misc/doc/WALKTHROUGH.md

     .pipe(new DefaultPetName("Snowball", 1))
 ```

-Also, as you guessed it, a pipeline can be piped multiple times.
+Also a pipeline can be piped multiple times.
 It allows you to create tree like structures.

 ## Exposing the pipeline